Pain · Mittelstand

 • No outbound.
 No content.
 No LinkedIn presence.
 The distributor's sales motion is reactive: a US OEM has to call them first.
 US OEMs do not call distributors first when the manufacturer is invisible.

 • The distributor cannot answer the four procurement questions.
-Which US category, which US installed base, which US service architecture, which commercial path.
+Which US category, which US installed base, which US service proof, which commercial path.
 The distributor relays the question.
 The manufacturer cannot answer it in American buyer language.
 The deal dies between two counterparties who each think the other should have closed it.

 !